| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday October 21,

 Hunt on the fact that they plan to fight the DOJ action.
 US Premium Beef

+is the majority stockholder of National Beef.
 We also have a link in our Beef Buzz story that takes you to the full complaint filed by the Department of Justice on Monday.
 The Beef Buzz is a regular feature heard on radio stations around the state on the Radio Oklahoma Network- and is a regular audio feature found on our website as well.
 Click on the link below to jump to the Beef Buzz story for today and these additional perspectives on this story.
 Listen to our Tuesday Beef Buzz on the DOJ Litigation Against JBS. | |

-Kris Black Annual Bull Sale Happens this Saturday at the Ranch North of Cheyenne ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The annual
+| Kris Black Annual Bull Sale Happens this Saturday at the Ranch North of Cheyenne ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The annual

 Fall Bull Sale of the Black Hereford Ranch in Crawford, Oklahoma is set